 If your Christmas travel seeks to strike an even balance between avoiding Christmas and getting a good dose of Christmas cheer, Budapest, Hungary may be a good choice.
 Why?
-Budapest features traditional European architecture and a number of great Christmas markets.
-Unlike most European cities, however, Budapest boasts world-famous geothermal-heated baths and spas, the most famous of which are open on Christmas Day.
+Budapest features traditional European architecture and many great Christmas markets.
+Unlike most European cities, however, Budapest boasts world-famous geothermal-heated baths and spas.
+The most famous of these spas are open on Christmas Day.

 Looking for more to do in Budapest?
 Read about my visit to the Budapest Zoo.

 As a Muslim country that is popular and generally welcoming to Western tourists, Istanbul may be a perfect destination to spend a Christmas solo traveling.
 Although Turkey does not celebrate Christmas as a national holiday, the Turkish new year is a significant holiday in which the “Noel Baba” is said to bring gifts to children.
-Istanbul is a good destination for solo travelers because a high percentage of Turks in Istanbul speak English, making navigating the city a little easier.
+Istanbul is a good destination for solo travelers because a high percentage of Turks in Istanbul speak English.
+This makes navigating the city a little easier.

 Similarly, Traveling to Bosnia during Christmas may be a good option.
-Although Bosnia has a larger percentage of Christians in its population (making closures on December 25th more likely), Bosnia is religiously diverse and offers Western tourists the benefits of travel within the European Union.
+Although Bosnia has a larger percentage of Christians in its population (making closures on December 25th more likely), Bosnia is religiously diverse.
+It offers Western tourists the benefits of travel within the European Union.

 Washington State Islands